 Did you Know?

-The Family Studies program at The W prepares students to become a provisional Certified Life Educator (CFLE) upon graduation.
+The Family Science program at The W prepares students to become a provisional Certified Life Educator (CFLE) upon graduation.
 Provisional certification requires content knowledge in each of the ten family life content areas.
 Full certification is available when sufficient work experience hours

 in the field have been completed.